koreo-dev/koreo.dev/docs/value-function.md

 ```

 :::tip
-You may leverage a ValueFunction purely to run its `spec.preconditions`.
+You may leverage a ValueFunction purely to run its `preconditions`.
 This
 can be helpful to cause a Workflow to `Retry` or `PermFail` due to some
 condition.
 Note that in order to block other steps, they should express a
 dependency on the ValueFunction via their inputs—otherwise those steps will